chrisjsimon/capstones.github.io/index.md

 <!-- <img src="images/capstone_two_edited.jpg?raw=true"/> -->
 <iframe src="https://onedrive.live.com/embed?cid=9A6420DDD56B8E97&amp;resid=9A6420DDD56B8E97%211975&amp;authkey=AGqvahx5Aua-KDo&amp;em=2&amp;wdAr=1.7777777777777777" width="500px" height="350px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>
 <br>
-<p>For our second Capstone project, we were tasked to use MS SQL Server and MS Excel.</p>
+<p>For our second Capstone project, we were tasked to use MS SQL Server for the relational database side of the project, and MS Excel for the Data Preparation and Data wrangling portion of the capstone.</p>

 ---
 ### Capstone 3: Singapore Private Housing Transaction Report (PowerBi)